rkb121541/java-stuff/tictactoe/minimax/README.md

 Tictactoe game but computer makes its move using the minimax algorithm.
 Implemented using this [video](https://www.youtube.com/watch?v=trKjYdBASyQ&t=1155s ";)").
-Sped up the algorithm using alpha-beta pruning.
+Optimized the minimax algorithm with alpha-beta pruning for improved runtime and performance.